How to Seamlessly Merge Images Using Prompt Editing in Stable Diffusion

 The fundamental syntax for prompt editing involves using the following format: [from:to:when]

-: Signifies the text you want to switch to.when
+- to: Signifies the text you want to switch to.

-: The initial text the model will start generating.to
+- from: The initial text the model will start generating.

-: The replacement text you want the model to transition to.when
+- to: The replacement text you want the model to transition to.

 Alright, let's set aside the syntax and explanations for now and dive straight into some captivating examples.
 Get ready to witness the magic of prompt editing in action!